Acupuncture is a two thousand year old personalised medicine that's fit for the twenty‑first century.

 Current health laws in Australia don't protect the public from unqualified or inexperienced practitioners who may be performing acupuncture, sometimes by another name.
 For example, "dry-needling" is not a form of acupuncture endorsed or practiced by the Chinese medicine profession.

-You can check that your acupuncturist is a Chinese medicine practitioner registered with the Chinese Medicine Board of Australia.
+Our acupuncturists at ACU FITZ are degree qualified Chinese medicine practitioners registered with the Chinese Medicine Board of Australia.
 The Board, supported by AHPRA, is Australia's peak governing body that regulates the Chinese medicine profession and protects the public.

 Frequently Asked Questions